Athos for The Why Collective’s MIXT Gallery, Feb. 2023 (Titilayo Ayangade)

 Athos frequently performs alongside violinist Sathvi Ramaseshan as Duo Indigo – a collaboration centered on music of the last 50 years, and especially upon graphic scores and other forms of guided improvisation.
 In April of 2024, Duo Indigo unveiled a brand new program of graphic scores by young, queer composers as an extension of Raven Chacon’s retrospective A Worm’s Eye View from a Bird’s Beak at the Swiss Institute gallery.

-Music written by Athos has been heard at National Sawdust and the Tenri Institute (November 2023 and February 2024 respectively, with Mosaic Composers Collective), and has been championed by ensembles such as the Cheyenne Symphony (WY, 2021 and 2022) and the Dubuque Symphony (IA, 2022).
-In June of 2024, the Cheyenne Symphony will premiere Athos’s most recent work for orchestra, titled “Pronghorn”, which was written especially for the ensemble.
+Music written by Athos has been heard at National Sawdust and the Tenri Institute (November 2023 and February 2024 respectively, with Mosaic Composers Collective), and has been championed by ensembles such as the Cheyenne Symphony (2021, 2022, commissioner – 2024) and the Dubuque Symphony (2022).
+In the summer of 2025, Athos will make their debut as a composer with Der Gestanke on a program of duos with the piece harbor me, bury me for voice, bass flute, and fixed media.

 Contact Athos for more information.